rockerBOO/awesome-neovim/README.md

 - [MeanderingProgrammer/render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim) - Improve viewing markdown files directly.
 - [arminveres/md-pdf.nvim](https://github.com/arminveres/md-pdf.nvim) - Preview markdown files and convert to PDF.
 - [ChuufMaster/markdown-toc](https://github.com/ChuufMaster/markdown-toc) - Generate TOC in any markdown file from any other markdown file with customisable levels of headings and affordances for emojis and ensuring that it works on GitHub using relative paths.
-- [OXY2DEV/markview.nvim](https://github.com/OXY2DEV/markview.nvim) - Highly customisable markdown(latex & inline html) previewer.
+- [OXY2DEV/markview.nvim](https://github.com/OXY2DEV/markview.nvim) - A hackable markdown, typst, LaTeX, html(inline) & YAML renderer.
 - [Kicamon/markdown-table-mode.nvim](https://github.com/Kicamon/markdown-table-mode.nvim) - Markdown format plugin like vim-table-mode but write in Lua.
 - [SCJangra/table-nvim](https://github.com/SCJangra/table-nvim) - A markdown table editor that formats the table as you type.
 - [nvim-telescope/telescope-bibtex.nvim](https://github.com/nvim-telescope/telescope-bibtex.nvim) - Telescope extension to search and paste BibTeX entries into your TeX files.